Skip shipping - tell your favorite store to stock our stuff by clicking here. Easy ordering through our distributor Fortune Fish & Gourmet!

 1. Soak the urad dal and rajmah together in boiled, hot water for at least 1 hour or in room temperature water overnight.
 Drain and discard the water.
 Set aside.

-3. Once the oil is hot, add the hing, cumin seeds, turmeric, cinnamon, and bay leaf.
+3. Once the oil is hot, add the hing, cumin seeds, turmeric, cinnamon, and bay leaves.
 Stir and cook for 1 minute until the seeds turn reddish brown.
-Because the oil pools to the sides, push spices into the oil along the border of the inner pot so they can cook fully.
+Because the oil pools to the sides, push the spices into the oil along the border of the inner pot so they can cook fully.

 4. Add the fenugreek seeds.
 Stir and cook for 30 seconds.
 Be careful not to overcook, as these seeds get bitter quickly.